Kerio/hashdb/README.md

 ----------------------------------------

 HashDB can be compiled with Visual Studio 2010 or newer.
-If you need to compile HashDB with a newer version of Visual Studio, just let Visual Studio to perform the automatic upgrade of HashDB project files and set the appropriate toolset when compiling the boost libraries.
+If you need to compile HashDB with a newer version of Visual Studio, just let Visual Studio to perform the automatic upgrade of HashDB project files and choose the appropriate toolset when compiling the boost libraries.

 ### 1. Installing boost